 Sibo

-Small intestinal bacterial overgrowth (SIBO) occurs when there is an excess of bacteria or fungi in the gut, which can migrate to the small intestine.
+Small intestinal bacterial overgrowth (SIBO) occurs when there is an excess of bacteria or fungi in the gut that can migrate into the small intestine.
 This can lead to a buildup of unwanted microbes in the digestive tract, potentially causing significant irritation and imbalance, disrupting its function, and resulting in pain.

-Our digestive process involves a delicate balance that requires enzymes to break down difficult-to-digest proteins, the creation of hydrochloric acid to eliminate bacteria, viruses, and fungi, and bile production, which neutralizes stomach acids before they enter the small intestine.
+Our digestive process involves a delicate balance that requires enzymes to break down difficult-to-digest proteins, the production of hydrochloric acid to eliminate bacteria, viruses, and fungi, and bile production, which neutralizes stomach acid before it enters the small intestine.

 The five leading causes of intestinal overgrowth are: